jaunewick/rag-llama3_1-youtube-qna-app/README.md

 ![RAG architecture](.img/rag_overview.png)

 ## Upcoming Features...

-I’m currently working on turning this application into a RESTful API, making it easier to integrate with other services and platforms.
+I’m currently working on turning this notebook into a full-stack application.

+- [X] Turn the notebook into a RESTful API (FastAPI + MySQL)
+- [ ] Create a web client (React)

 🚧🏗️👷 In the process of developing...